robwilde/TwitchPress/wp-content/plugins/twitchpress-login-extension/readme.txt

 No special upgrade instructions this time.

 == Changelog ==
+= 1.8.1 BETA =
+* Create a new file for Kraken and Helix for switching between each.

+= 1.8.0: 26th November 2018 =
+* Deleted "js/admin/settings.js"
+* Fixed getUserObject_Authd() must be an instance of string

+= 1.7.0: 20th November 2018 =
+* Spelling mistake "kistener" to "listener"
+* twitchpress_get_app_redirect() replaced with get_option( 'twitchpress_app_redirect' )a

+= 1.6.0: 19th November 2018 =
+* More user data is stored during login i.e. bio, partner status and more.

+= 1.5.0: 14th November 2018 =
+* WordPress avatar is now replaced with the visitors Twitch logo (URL method only)

 = 1.4.0: September 25 2018 =
 * Get get_user_scopes() error reported yet no code match - suspect version mismatch